oa-labs/arc-ai-digital-ocean/bots/slack/README.md

 ## Project Context

-This Slack bot is part of the iChat Ocean ecosystem.
+This Slack bot is part of the ArcAI Ocean ecosystem.
 For more information about the overall project:

-- [Main Project README](../README.md) - Overview of the complete iChat Ocean system
+- [Main Project README](../README.md) - Overview of the complete ArcAI Ocean system
 - [Business Case](../docs/BUSINESS_CASE.md) - Project justification and ROI analysis
 - [Shared Library](../lib/README.md) - Common functionality and agent services